timonharz/agent-orchestra/README.md

 ## Configuration

-OpenManus requires configuration for the LLM APIs it uses.
+Agent Orchestra requires configuration for the LLM APIs it uses.
 Follow these steps to set up your configuration:

 1. Create a `config.toml` file in the `config` directory (you can copy from the example):